yawnTooMuch/Lazy-Games-Suite-of-Tools/README.md

 ## Key Features

+### The Behavioural Component Pattern

+The central design philosophy of Stamp is to replace monolithic, per-entity scripts with small, reusable **behaviours** — one stream per concern, each completely independent.
+Think of a `StampStream` the way you would think of a UI component: you build it once and apply it to anything that needs it.

+A `Health` stream is defined once — with its `Tagged` logic, attribute initialization, and `ObserveAttribute` listeners — and then applied by tagging any entity that has health: a player character, an NPC, a barrel, a vehicle.
+The exact same logic runs for all of them, with no code duplication and no per-type cleanup code.
+When you need to change how health behaves, you change it in one stream and every entity type benefits immediately.

+Because `Stamp.Register("Health")` always returns the same live stream for the lifetime of that tag, any script in the codebase can acquire it by calling `Stamp.Register("Health")` directly — no import chain required.
+This means load order does not matter: whether the consuming script or the owning system script initializes first, both are reading from and writing to the same stream.
+Your codebase grows by adding new streams, not by expanding existing scripts.

 ### Object-Oriented Streams (`StampStream`)

 Rather than working with string tag names scattered across your codebase, `Stamp.Register("TagName")` returns a `StampStream` object.
 This object is the single authoritative controller for that tag: it owns the `AddTag`, `RemoveTag`, `GetAll`, and attribute methods.
 Calling `Register` a second time with the same tag name returns the same live stream rather than creating a duplicate, making it safe to require from multiple scripts.